-☐ Open the Basic Settings > Port dialog, Configuration tab.
-If the device connected to this port requires a fixed setting, then perform the following steps: Deactivate the function.
-Unmark the checkbox in the Autoneg column.
-In the Manual configuration column, specify the desired operating mode (transmission rate, duplex mode). ☐ Apply the settings temporarily .
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface 1/1. no auto-negotiate To disable the automatic configuration mode. speed 100 full To set port speed 100 Mbit/s and full-duplex.
+☐ Open the Basic Settings > Port of dialog, Configuration tab. steps: $\hfill \Box$ Deactivate the function.
+Un port requires a fixed setting, then perform the following mark the checkbox in the Autoneg column. solumn, specify the desired operating mode (transmission ☐ Apply the settings temporarily. .
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface $1/1$ . no auto-negotiate To disable the automatic configuration mode. speed 100 full To set port speed 100 Mbit/s and full-duplex.